432nd Wing: Vietnam War

 On 19 March 1969, the wing proposed a new forward air control program to 7th Air Force.
-Calling for photo reconnaissance in conjunction with Fast FACs, it offered the advantage of speedier fresher intelligence from aerial photo interpretation.
+Calling for photo reconnaissance in conjunction with Fast FACs, it offered the advantage of speedier, fresher intelligence from aerial photo interpretation.
 The mission was approved, and the Wing's volunteers were trained by "Misty" and "Stormy" FACs.
 The first combined FAC/photo mission was flown on 26 April 1969.
-The Fast FAC used call sign "Falcon"; the photo recce plane used "Atlanta".
+The Fast FAC used the call sign "Falcon"; the photo recce plane used "Atlanta".
 The call signs "Laredo" and "Whiplash" were also sometimes used.
 By July, they were asked to augment the efforts of the "Tiger" FACs in the Operation Barrel Roll area of Laos.
 While supporting Operation About Face, they improvised mass bombings by 16 to 20 fighter-bombers three times in September 1969.
 One of these mass raids inflicted heavy casualties on a concentration of about 1,000 communist troops.
 In November, they discovered 102 new targets; the following month, they found 172 more.
 To do this, they pressed lower than 4,000 feet altitude.
 In the last quarter of 1969, 21 of their aircraft suffered battle damage.
 They were then ordered to remain above 4,500 feet altitude to escape ground fire.
 Regardless of their operating altitude, their bomb damage assessment record was triple the average for 7th Air Force units.